ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/sbc_setup.md

 {% capture info_01 %}
 **NOTE:** There are two ways to install Linux and ROS to Raspberry Pi 3.
 - First method: If you prefer Ubuntu MATE, please take the first method `Install Linux (Ubuntu MATE)` below.
 This method should install the ROS and dependency packages after installing the Linux images.
 This instruction takes about 1 hours to install ROS and related packages for TurtleBot3.
-- Second method: We provide the Linux distro based on Raspbian.
+- Second method: We provide the Linux distro image based on Raspbian.
 They are pre-installed with ROS and ROS-packages related TurtleBot3.
 It is available immediately without additional installation.
 If you want to use it, please take the second method `Install Linux based on Raspbian` below.
 {% endcapture %}
 <div class="notice--info">{{ info_01 | markdownify }}</div>